Nonparametric Prior Learning in Differential Equation Modeling: Learning Priors for Inverse Problems

-For concrete linear and nonlinear inverse problems, we need to verify the conditions mentioned in Lemmas \ref{LearningLemmaUnboundedExample2} and \ref{LearningLemmaUnboundedExample3} by employing estimations of partial differential equations in appropriate function space.
-Then the constants $s_{\text{I}}$ and $s_{\text{II}}$ can be found out explicitly to yield explicit PAC-Bayesian bound by combining results given in Section \ref{SectionLearningPriorMeasure}.
-To give some examples, we provide detailed illustrations of the backward diffusion (linear) and Darcy flow (nonlinear) problems in Appendix A.4 of the Supplementary Materials \cite{Jia2023AoS}.
+For concrete linear and nonlinear inverse problems, the conditions in Assumption \ref{ApplicationAssump2} must be validated via PDE estimations in suitable function spaces.
+This allows explicit identification of constants $s_{\text{I}}$ and $s_{\text{II}}$, enabling derivation of an explicit PAC-Bayesian estimate by integrating results from Section~\ref{SectionLearningPriorMeasure}.
+Examples for backward diffusion (linear) and Darcy flow (nonlinear) problems are detailed in Subsection A.7 of the online supplement.

-\section{Learning algorithms}
+\section{Learning Algorithms}

-In this section, let us construct practical learning algorithms based on the PAC-Bayesian generalization bound derived before.
-Restricted to finite-dimensional space, the following illustrations obviously hold true as illustrated in \cite{Rothfuss2021PMLR} for machine learning problems.
-For the inverse problems of PDEs, we require the base generalized posterior measures to have good interpretability.
-Hence, we choose the parameters $\gamma=nm$, $\lambda=n$, and take the base posterior measures to be in accordance with the classical Bayes' formula introduced formally in (\ref{BayesFormula1}) or rigorously in (\ref{ProofBayesFormula0}) with $\beta=m$.
-In the following, we denote $Z_m = Z_m(S,\mathbb{P}_{S}^{\theta})$ since $Z_m$ is actually depends on the dataset and prior measure.
-With this choice of the base posterior measure, we can further simplify the PAC-Bayesian bound to obtain
+In this section, we develop practical learning algorithms based on the derived PAC-Bayesian generalization bound.
+Following the finite-dimensional approach in \citep{Rothfuss2023JMLR}, we set $\gamma = n\beta$, where $\beta$ is the parameter in the generalized Bayes' formula of Theorem \ref{BayesianTheorem}.
+Next, we denote $\{Z_{m_i} = Z_{m_i}(S_i,\mathbb{P}_{S_i}^{\theta})\}_{i=1}^n$, noting that $Z_{m_i}$ depends on the dataset and prior measure.
+With these choices, we further refine the PAC-Bayesian estimate to obtain

-holds uniformly with probability $1-\delta$.
-To minimize the right-hand side of (\ref{AlgBound}), we need to solve the following optimization problem
+To minimize the right-hand side of (\ref{AlgBound}), we address the following optimization problem:

-Concerned with this optimization problem, we could prove the following theorem, which provides the analytic formula of the optimal measure $\mathscr{Q}$. \begin{theorem} For bounded and unbounded loss function cases, assume that Assumptions \ref{ApplicationAssump1} and \ref{ApplicationAssump2} and the conditions in Theorem \ref{BayesianTheorem} hold true.
-In addition, we assume $f(S;\theta)\in\{u\in\mathcal{U} \,:\, \|u\|_{\mathcal{U}^{1+\tilde{s}}} \leq R_u\}$ for arbitrary dataset $S$ and parameter $\theta\in\Theta$.
-Then the optimization problem (\ref{AlgOptimalProblem}) has a solution defined as follows:
+In light of this optimization problem, we aim to establish a theorem that provides an analytical solution for the optimal measure $\mathscr{Q}$, thereby avoiding the complex bilevel optimization. \begin{theorem} For both bounded and unbounded loss cases, assume Assumptions \ref{HyperpriorAssumption}, \ref{ApplicationAssump1}, \ref{ApplicationAssump2}, and the conditions in Theorem \ref{BayesianTheorem} hold.
+Further posit that for any dataset $S$ and $\theta_1 \in \Theta_1$, the mean function $f_m(S;\theta_1)$ satisfies $\|f_m(S;\theta_1)\|_{\mathcal{U}^{1+\tilde{s}}} \leq R_u$ for some positive constant $R_u$.
+The optimization problem (\ref{AlgOptimalProblem}) then has a solution defined by

-where $Z_p := \int_{\Theta} \exp\left( \frac{1}{m+1}\sum_{i=1}^{n}\ln Z_m(S_i,\mathbb{P}_{S_i}^{\theta}) \right) \mathscr{P}(d\theta)$. \end{theorem}
+where $Z_p := \int_{\Theta} \exp\left( \frac{\lambda}{\lambda + n\beta}\sum_{i=1}^{n}\ln Z_{m_i}(S_i,\mathbb{P}_{S_i}^{\theta}) \right) \mathscr{P}(d\theta).$ \end{theorem}